-Formerly known as the BC Ethics Harmonization Initiative (BCEHI), Research Ethics BC is a collaboration between BC’s regional health authorities and four major research universities, who collectively conduct more than 80 per cent of the province’s human participant ethics reviews.
+Formerly known as the BC Ethics Harmonization Initiative (BCEHI), Research Ethics BC is a collaboration between BC’s regional health authorities and the major research universities, who collectively conduct more than 80 per cent of the province’s human participant ethics reviews.

 What does REBC do?

 We support a province-wide, harmonized system for research ethics reviews of studies conducted in multiple geographic areas involving the resources, people, patients or data from more than one BC research institution.

 Since 2016, BC’s health authorities and four major research universities have used harmonized models for conducting human subject research ethics reviews for multi-jurisdictional studies.
 We’re actively seeking additional partner institutions to join us.

 What’s Ethics Harmonization?
 Why is it important?